 To send a message to your representative in the House, you may use the House's Web site: Write Your Representative www.house.gov/writerep

 If you or an LGBT person you know is faced with immigration issues, please suggest they contact one of the following organizations:

 AILA attorneys are advocated to include LGBTIQ people and same-sex binational couples in the latest prosecutorial discretion option that has kept several couples together while we waited for the repeal of DOMA.

 Helping win asylum cases worldwide.

 Seeks equal application of U.S. immigration law toward lesbian and gay couples; resource and support network for bi-national relationships.
 Also advocates for persons facing HIV/AIDS discrimination and for those seeking asylum based on sexual orientation.
-Immigration Equality intervened on behalf of a couple in San Francisco and got their Congresswoman (Nancy Pelosi) to engineer a 2-year "stay", allowing the foreign partner to remain in the US even though his visa expired.
-They are working on a similar case for a couple in Vermont.

 International Gay & Lesbian Human Rights Commission

 Supports claims for asylum made by those who fear persecution because of sexual orientation, gender identity or HIV status.
 They document human rights abuses perpetrated against lesbians, gay men, bisexuals, the transgendered, and people with HIV/AIDS.

 ** Love Exiles Foundation

 The Love Exiles Foundation supports GLBT couples who were forced into exile in order to be together and they work for human rights for same-sex couples and families.